Doing an interview with Broadway Bullet? Here are the answers to some frequently asked Questions. (Download this document as a PDF)

 Don’t worry, I will help you relax.
-My goal has always been for the listener to feel like they just happened to be able to listen in to a conversation at a table at a bar… And now we actually get to tape it there.
+My goal has always been for the listener to feel like they just happened to be able to listen in to a conversation at a table at a bar or restaurant.
 The conversation and questions might venture into being bit quirky, outrageous, irreverent, dangerous or dirty… And that’s okay… This is the internet.

 Are the interviews edited?

 We never did, we had a bunch of listeners actually complain.
 They liked us for our complete transparency.
 For this new edition, we’ll be balancing it… The interview will be abridged for the main program, then we will post the full, unedited interview on Soundcloud for those wanting more.